Dharma237/mapboxApi/README.md

 > Create custom marker on the map:

-- Example parameters to be possed into argument
+- Example parameters to be passed into argument
     - markerImageValue = R.drawable.ic_current_location;
 	- label = "India"
 	- ``` returns Marker ```